Shaun Livingston: Golden State Warriors (2014–2019)

-In 2019, he played in his fifth straight NBA Finals, where the Warriors lost to the Toronto Raptors in six games.
-Livingston's final NBA game was Game 5 of this final series (played on June 13, 2019 with the Warriors losing to the Raptors 110 - 114) where he recorded 6 points and 1 steal in 16 minutes of playing time.
+In 2019, Livingston played in his fifth straight NBA Finals, where the Warriors lost to the Toronto Raptors in six games.
+Livingston's final NBA game was in Game 6 of the final series (played on June 13, 2019, with the Warriors losing 114–110), where he recorded six points and a steal in 16 minutes of playing time.

 On July 10, 2019, Livingston was waived by the Warriors.
 He went unsigned during free agency.

 Retirement

 On September 13, 2019, Livingston announced his retirement from the NBA.
-In a post, he stated: "After 15 years in the NBA, I’m excited, sad, fortunate and grateful all in one breath.
+In a post, Livingston stated: "After 15 years in the NBA, I’m excited, sad, fortunate and grateful all in one breath.
 Hard to put into a caption all of the emotions it takes to try and accomplish your dreams."

 Post-playing career

 On September 15, 2020, the Golden State Warriors announced that they had named Livingston as director of players affairs and engagement.
 He won his fourth NBA championship after the Warriors defeated the Boston Celtics in six games in the 2022 NBA Finals.
+Livingston left the role on June 20, 2023, citing a desire to spend more time with his family outside of the Bay Area.